shreyaskkk12/Indoor-Navigation-IvLabs/README.md

    1. `rosrun indoor\_nav navi.py`

 ### <a name="_wwhunr977nm1"></a>**For Hardware**
-1. Make sure you have all the software installed and hardware at hand.
 1. Create a catkin package in **both**, your docker container (ROS-melodic) as well as your main device (ROS-noetic)
    1. Go to `cd ~/catkin\_ws/src`
    1. Do `catkin\_create\_pkg indoor\_nav rospy turtlesim geometry\_msgs sensor\_msgs std\_msgs`